glowieframework/glowie-website/documentation/v1.x/basic-application-modules/actions.md

 ?>
 ```

-**Note:** action names SHOULD NOT include:
-- accents
-- dashes
-- characters that are not letters, numbers or underscores

-And for convention, every word in an action name must be capitalized, except for the first word.

 ### init()
 Every controller can have an optional `init()` method.
 If this method exists, it will be called before any other actions from the same controller are instantiated.